mendix/docs/content/en/docs/catalog/manage-data-sources/curate.md

 ## 7 Deleting a Data Source {#delete-data-source}

 Owners of a data source can delete their own data sources.
 Anyone with curation rights (Mendix Admins or Curators) can delete any data sources within the company.
-This ensures that their Data Hub Catalog is free of outdated or irrelevant data sources.
+This ensures that their Catalog is free of outdated or irrelevant data sources.

 Deleting something from Catalog only removes the metadata registration.
 It does not affect the publishing application or any of the applications that are consuming the data source.